 - Honey: As with the sugar, honey just adds a rich, sweet drop of flavor.
 Leave it out if preferred, or use agave syrup as an alternative.

-To make party ribs all you’ll need is a smoker or grill, a Chef’s knife to cut them into individual slices, and a disposable aluminum pan with a lid or foil to cover it.
+To make these party ribs all you’ll need is a smoker or charcoal grill, a Chef’s knife to cut them into individual slices, and a disposable aluminum pan with a lid or foil to cover it.

 Detailed instructions can be found in the recipe card below.